 Mountain biking is allowed on the trail.
 Please walk your bike until you reach the dirt road and be respectful of any hikers.

-The Pinnacle connects to Edgecomb Pond and Cat Mountain via the yellow trail, which starts at about the 0.5-mile mark on the Pinnacle’s red trail (see inset map).
-The yellow trail is at first level, then it gradually descends for about 0.5 miles.
-It then climbs steadily, with a short, steep section, before emerging on Edgecomb Pond Road.
+The Pinnacle connects to Edgecomb Pond and Cat Mountain via the yellow trail, which starts at about the 1.0-mile mark on the Pinnacle’s red trail.
+For the first 0.3 miles the yellow trail is level; it then gradually descends for 0.35 miles.
+At the bottom it makes a sharp left turn and then climbs steadily, with a short, steep section, for 0.35 miles before emerging on Edgecomb Pond Road.
 You can reach the entrance to Edgecomb Pond and the trail to Cat Mountain by turning right and walking north along Edgecomb Pond Road for 0.3 miles.
 Please use caution when crossing the road and walking on the shoulder.